RunMat

 Switching from MATLAB means learning not just new syntax, but new habits.
 The quality of tutorials, forums, and documentation often determines whether the transition goes well.

 RunMat and Octave have the smallest learning curves because they preserve MATLAB syntax.
-RunMat’s community is still small, but MATLAB resources apply directly, and the open-source model means you can file issues and talk to the developers on GitHub.
-Octave has a longer track record in academia, with mailing lists, a wiki, and Octave Forge packages replacing MATLAB’s toolbox system.
-The sticking points for Octave are not syntax but edge cases: GUI building and Java interop are less polished.
+RunMat's community is still small, but MATLAB resources apply directly, and the open-source model means you can file issues and talk to the developers on GitHub.
+Octave has a longer track record in academia, with mailing lists and a wiki, plus Octave Forge packages that replace MATLAB's toolbox system.
+Octave's syntax is fine; the sticking points are edge cases like GUI building and Java interop, which remain less polished.

 Python requires the biggest adjustment.
-Engineers must learn indentation-scoped blocks, 0-based indexing, and a modular library stack (NumPy, SciPy, Matplotlib, Pandas).
-The upside is a large community, thousands of tutorials, and wide university adoption.
+Engineers must learn indentation-scoped blocks and 0-based indexing, then assemble a modular library stack (NumPy, SciPy, Matplotlib, Pandas).
+The upside is a massive community with thousands of tutorials and broad university adoption.
 After the initial ramp, many engineers prefer Python for general-purpose work beyond numerical computing.
-Julia sits between: its syntax is close to MATLAB’s, but MATLAB veterans need to unlearn forced vectorization since Julia’s loops are already fast.
-Julia’s community is smaller but active, with documentation written specifically for MATLAB switchers.
+Julia sits between: its syntax is close to MATLAB's, but MATLAB veterans need to unlearn forced vectorization since Julia's loops are already fast.
+Julia's community is smaller but active, with documentation written specifically for MATLAB switchers.

 Paste one of your own .m scripts into the sandbox, or start with this SVD decomposition: